Typhoon™ LCX & Typhoon™ Air 2.85mm Filament Extruder

 • Repeat until the extruder is unclogged or the temperature is too high.

-• Observe the filament.
-Is there a larger, deformed section close to the threaded part of the HeatCore?
-Is there grinding marks from the driving section?
+4. Observe the filament.
+Check for any larger, deformed sections near the threaded part of the HeatCore or grinding marks from the driving section.
+Filament plug can be seen

 # Gears